 - Fees in cash : USD is best, especially at land crossings.
 You can also pay with EUR, CHF, GBP, AUD, CAD, HKD, SGD, and JPY.

-Do You Need Onward Ticket?
+Do You Need Onward Ticket for Nepal Visa?

 They didn’t ask me about it.
 It’s not common to be asked about an onward ticket in Nepal, but it always helps to have one on you.
-There are many ways to get an onward ticket for cheap or for free.

 90 day visas are multiple entry visas by default while the 15 and 30 day visas are Single Entry visas by default, however you could ask for a multiple entry visa for an additional cost (useful for going back-and-forth between Tibet & India).